EvHaus/ev-2019-06-16/README.md

 ## Security

 The majority of security concerns with file uploads need to be addressed server-side on the backend.
 This project doesn't not address a large number of them as per the requirements.
 Below is a checklist of security concerns identified.
-The ones with a checkmark have been address, the ones without a checkmark have *NOT* been addressed.
+The ones with a checkmark have been addressed, the ones without a checkmark have *NOT* been addressed.

 ### Frontend